Child-friendly justice and children suspected or accused in criminal proceedings

 • carried out an extensive study on children's involvement in civil, administrative and criminal judicial proceedings in the 28 Member States of the EU in which it collected and collated all available statistics and published a policy brief summary reports and 29 country reports for each of the three areas of justice

 • Proposed a directive establishing minimum standards on the rights, support and protection of victims of crime

 • proposed a directive on special safeguards for children suspected or accused in criminal proceedings Dir 2016/800/EU (adopted in 2016)

 • promotes the use of the Council of Europe Guidelines of 17 November 2010 on child-friendly justice

 • supports and encourages the development of training activities regarding the optimal participation of children in judicial systems – see compilation of previously funded projects on child-friendly justice

 - Guidelines of the Committee of Ministers of the Council of Europe on child-friendly justice

-- Fundamental Rights Agency primary research on children's involvement in justice
+- Fundamental Rights Agency (FRA) primary research on children's involvement in judicial proceedings

 General comments of the UN Committee on the Rights of the Child on: